kevintruong/til/Heap-Memory-Allocation.md

-## Under constuction!

 ## What happens when I call malloc?
 `malloc` is a C library call and is used to reserve a contiguous block of memory.
-Unlike stack memory, the memory remains allocated (yours to play with) until free is called with the same pointer.
-There is also `calloc` and `realloc` which we'll talk about later.
+Unlike stack memory, the memory remains allocated until `free` is called with the same pointer.
+There is also `calloc` and `realloc` which are discussed below.

 ## Can malloc fail?
 If malloc fails to reserve any more memory then it returns NULL.
 Robust programs should check the return value.
 If your code assumes malloc succeeds and it does not, then your program will likely crash (segfault) when it tries to write to address 0.